reeba212/Text-Classification-Naive-Bayes/Readme.md

 ## Result

-After training the model on the newsgroups dataset, we achieved an accuracy of over 87% on the test set.
+After training the model on the newsgroups dataset, I achieved an accuracy of over 87% on the test set.
 This demonstrates that the model is effective at classifying articles in the newsgroups dataset.

 ## Conclusion